-Notes on Dissonance
+Notes On Dissonance

 In a church adorned with jasmine flowers and fairy lights, I looked into the eyes of my partner and said “I will”.
 It was a few weeks before the COVID-19 pandemic, and the pews were full — my friends and family had flown into Visakhapatnam from all over the country, and the world, to attend the ceremony.
 I was wearing an off-white brocade sari, a champagne-coloured veil that matched the sari’s zari and a shade of lipstick that was in step with my brown-skinned foundation.
 I liked how I looked.
 After reciting my vows, I walked the wedding march holding my partner’s suited elbows — feeling loved and accomplished.